miquelbarba/instant-api-lib/README.md

 end
 ```

-And you want to access these though a Rest API, for instanace, your config/routes.rb
+And you want to access these though a Rest API, for instance, your config/routes.rb is

 ```ruby
 YourApp::Application.routes.draw do